How much does SEO cost?

 If you have been in business for any period of time, there is a good chance you will have heard the term SEO, Search Engine Optimisation, Search Engine Marketing, inbound marketing or just Digital Marketing.
 Either way, most businesses today will have some element of digital strategy in place to gain leads or sales online.

 It’s difficult to know what you should spend on SEO

 Having been in that position myself in the past I completely get this.
 Back in the day, with my first business, online marketing wasn’t such a must as it is today.
 Digital marketing, however, in my sportswear company was my first foray into using an SEO agency to gain us better visibility and rankings within the SERP (Search Engine Results Page).
 So this was a question I faced when first creating to company budgets and looking at what finance I needed in place to grow as I wanted to grow.

 When looking at the cost of SEO it would be daft not to think about the cost you would pay per click when using Google Adwords or Bing Ads.
-If you are trying to rank your website for a national search term it will take a much larger amount of work, therefore cost to achieve than if you were looking at ranking for a local search term.
+If you are trying to rank your website for a national search term it will take a much larger amount of work, therefore a larger cost to achieve than if you were looking at ranking for a local search term.
 Having said that there is now a lot more competition in the local search results as Google gets smarter with the intent behind every search.

 It can be very difficult to determine what work needs to be done to help improve a site’s rankings without first looking at the current situation.
 Questions to be asked would be:

 Where does the site currently rank for the desired keyword/phrase?
 A great tool to help here is Google Search Console.

 What are the objectives of the business?
 What position is the dream?